youpeiyang/openclaw-observability-platform/README.md

 > English | [中文](./README_zh.md)

-**OpenClaw Observability Platform** is an enterprise-grade observability solution designed for AI Agents built on the OpenClaw framework.
-It provides comprehensive monitoring, auditing, and cost analysis capabilities for digital employees.

-**OpenClaw Observability Platform**, built on the **KWeaver Core** framework, integrates **OpenTelemetry (OTel)** and **eBPF** technologies to achieve full end-to-end tracing and monitoring of AI Agents.
-Through rapid fault isolation, security compliance management, and lean resource optimization, it ensures reliable operation and scalable performance for AI-powered business ecosystems.

----

 **OpenClaw Observability Platform**, developed based on the KWeaver Core framework, uses OTel protocol and eBPF technology for full-linkage tracing and monitoring of AI Agents.
 It provides rapid fault diagnosis, security compliance management, and lean computing operations capabilities to ensure high-quality growth of AI-powered businesses.

 ## Core Features & Business Value